noopman/aaworkshopattendee/module-7-message-brokers/Exercise1.md

 ### 2.2 Store the Event Grid Credentials

-To use the Event Grid inside the WebAPI, you need to store a couple of variables inside your terminal.
+To use the Event Grid inside the WebAPI, you need to store a couple of variables.

   1. Store the URL of the Event Grid.
 You can find it in your [Azure Portal](https://portal.azure.com/) by navigating to your Event Grid Topic resource, on the **Overview** tab, next to **Topic Endpoint**